Water efficiency projects

 How much water do you use?

-This Autumn we have launched our largest ever home visit programme, with the aim of visiting 1,000 homes in the Morden area to save over 55,000 litres a day.
+Last Autumn we launched our largest ever home visit programme, with the aim of visiting 1,000 homes in the Morden area to save over 55,000 litres a day.
+We achieved 893 visits.

-The home visits take around 50 minutes.
-Our qualified technicians fit a range of free water saving devices, including aerated showerheads and dual flush toilet kits.
-They also find and fix simple leaks, like dripping taps, as well as providing advice and tips on how your household can save water and energy.
+We fitted a range of free water saving devices, including aerated showerheads and dual flush toilet kits.
+We also find and fix simple leaks, like dripping taps, as well as providing advice and tips on how households can save water and energy.

 Eco-teams are neighbourhood groups of friends and relatives working together to learn and develop ways of saving water and energy.
 Wasting less and recycling more - and helping to reduce household bills.

 Eco-teams have a national network developed by Global Action Plan, one of the joint partners of the Tap into Savings project, which we helped pioneer in Redhill and Merstham.

 Interested in getting involved?
 Visit the Eco-team website.